joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 ## 03 Install Go

 Install the Go programming language.
-Read [GO documentation](https://go.dev/doc/install "Download and install - The Go Programming Language") for the latest instructions.
+Read [Go documentation](https://go.dev/doc/install "Download and install - The Go Programming Language") for the latest instructions.

 On a headless system, files and folders can be fetched from the internet, for example, via `curl`.
 Here you want to use `curl -L -O <url>`.